andrewmatlock/Indux/docs/docs/elements/dividers.md

 ### Alignment

-The `start` and `end` classes will align content to one side or the other, depending on the view's text direction.
+The `start` and `end` classes will align content to one side or the other depending on text direction.

 ::: frame col gap-4
 <div class="divider start">Start Aligned</div>